Avtem/LearnCpp-Quiz-201/step 02.md

-B) Goal: The first class we are going to implement will be `Tile` class.
+B) Goal: First we will start by showing individual tiles on the screen.

+Every tile in our program will be an object of a class that we will call `Tile`.
 Each `Tile` will represent either one of the numbered tiles on our 4x4 grid, or the missing tile.
-Each tile will store a single value, representing the value it displays.
-So that tiles are aligned properly when printed in a grid, each tile will print 4 characters: one or two spaces, the display value, and then another space.

-[solution tasks]
+This class should be able to do three things: store the number it represents, being able to tell whether the tile is a missing tile and draw the tile on the screen with appropriate spacing, so that following tile won't stick to the previous one.

+[tasks]
 Our `Tile` class should have this functionality:
 * A default constructor.
 * A constructor that lets us create a Tile with a display value.
 Because we are not using `0` as a display value, we can use value `0` to identify our missing tile.
 * A `getNum()` access function that returns the value held by the tile.
 * An `isEmpty()` member function that returns a bool indicating whether the current tile is the missing tile.
 * An overloaded `operator<<` that will display the value held by the tile.

-[/solution]
+[/tasks]

 The following code should compile and produce the output result you can see below the code:
 ```cpp